joshuabryant/intern-vue-code-test/README.md

 2. Open `index.html` directly in your browser.
 3. Edit the repository files to build a résumé modeled on the design file (will be emailed to you).
 4. Tackle the work in small tasks, making frequent commits to describe your progress.
-5. Once finished, share your fork with us.
+5. Once finished, share your private repository with us.

 ## Instructions